peterwu4084/FPPM/README.md

 * Visualization
   1. python visualize.py

-My computer configuration is Intel(R) Core(TM) i5-4200H CPU @ 2.80GHz with 8 GB RAM.
+Due to randomness, the results maybe not be reproduced in the simulations on the synthetic benchmarks.
+But the results must be similar.
+Our computer configuration is Intel(R) Core(TM) i5-4200H CPU @ 2.80GHz with 8 GB RAM.
 Three simulations cost nearly 10 minutes, 5 hours and 25 minutes.